 (3) A clearly defined purpose.

-D. If you have a question about whether or not a group is subject to FACA or about the scope of FACA, contact the Solicitor's Office (General Law) or the Service Group Federal Officer in the Division of Policy and Directives Management.
+D. If you have a question about whether or not a group is subject to FACA or about the scope of FACA, contact the Solicitor's Office (General Law) or the Service Group Federal Officer in the Division of Policy, Economics, Risk Management, and Analytics.